PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 print(result)
 ```

-The `input` function will print out the message *string* "type something: " then wait for you to type something!
+The `input` function will print out the message "type something: " then wait for you to type something!

 Once you type something (and click enter), the words you typed get stored in the variable called `result`.

 The `result` variable "holds onto" the *string* (aka, words) you typed.

 After we get input from you (and store it in `result`), we print it back out using `print`.